Protist shell

+Protists

 Cellular life likely originated as single-celled prokaryotes (including modern bacteria and archaea) and later evolved into more complex eukaryotes.
 Eukaryotes include organisms such as plants, animals, fungi and "protists".
 Protists are usually single-celled and microscopic.
+They can be heterotrophic, meaning they obtain nutrients by consuming other organisms, or autotrophic, meaning they produce their own food through photosynthesis or chemosynthesis, or mixotrophic, meaning they produce their own food through a mixture of those methods.

 The term protist came into use historically to refer to a group of biologically similar organisms; however, modern research has shown it to be a paraphyletic group that does not contain all descendants of a common ancestor.
 As such it does not constitute a clade and is not currently in formal scientific use.
 Nonetheless, the term continues to be used informally to refer to those eukaryotes that cannot be classified as plants, fungi or animals.

 Most protists are too small to be seen with the naked eye.
 They are highly diverse organisms currently organised into 18 phyla, but are not easy to classify.
 Studies have shown high protist diversity exists in oceans, deep sea-vents and river sediments, suggesting large numbers of eukaryotic microbial communities have yet to be discovered.
 As eukaryotes, protists possess within their cell at least one nucleus, as well as organelles such as mitochondria and Golgi bodies.
 Many protists are asexual but can reproduce rapidly through mitosis or by fragmentation; others (including foraminifera) may reproduce either sexually or asexually.

 In contrast to the cells of bacteria and archaea, the cells of protists and other eukaryotes are highly organised.
 Plants, animals and fungi are usually multi-celled and are typically macroscopic.
 Most protists are single-celled and microscopic, but there are exceptions, and some marine protists are neither single-celled nor microscopic, such as seaweed.

-Silicon-based
+Silicon-based shells

 Although silicon is readily available in the form of silicates, very few organisms use it directly.
 Diatoms, radiolaria, and siliceous sponges use biogenic silica as a structural material for their skeletons.
 In more advanced plants, the silica phytoliths (opal phytoliths) are rigid microscopic bodies occurring in the cell; some plants, including rice, need silica for their growth.
 Silica has been shown to improve plant cell wall strength and structural integrity in some plants.